Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/migration.md

 ### Session events

 The maintenance React Native SDK supports automatically log start and end events by calling `trackingSessionEvents(true)`.
-In the new React Native SDK, you can do the same by setting `config.trackingSessionEvents` to true.
+In the latest React Native SDK, you can do the same by setting `config.trackingSessionEvents` to true.
 Events logged within the same session have the same session ID and Amplitude groups events together by session.

 ## Comparison